76 Artificial Intelligence Examples Shaking Up Business Across Industries

 Here are some examples of how artificial intelligence is being used in the travel and transportation industries.

-General Motors makes cars and trucks.
-With AI becoming increasingly relevant to the automobile industry, the company has implemented it in a wide range of applications.
+With AI becoming increasingly relevant to the automobile industry, automotive powerhouse General Motors has implemented it in a wide range of applications.
 In the motorsports context, for example, GM brings together machine learning, performance data, driver behavior data and information on track conditions to create models that inform race strategy.

 Motive uses artificial intelligence to support its fleet management software, which is used by logistics companies to enable live GPS tracking, smart dash cams, fuel and maintenance logs and other solutions intended to improve operational safety and efficiency.
 The AI-powered smart platform can detect dangerous driving in real time, and the company says its customers have seen substantial reductions in driver accidents.